 For those using Ancestry.com, maintaining and linking to a public family tree on their site will be even more helpful for establishing the line of connection between yourself and other users.
 The more generations of direct ancestry you can show, the more helpful it will be.
 This is especially valuable in the enabling of their ThruLines(TM) feature.

 Although there are a number of references on this subject, one which we would recommend is The Family Guide to DNA Testing and Genetic Genealogy by Blain T. Bittinger.
-This can serve as an introduction and a review of testing options but it also provides strategies for more thorough genetic analysis as well as services that provide a wider opportunity for discovering matches and tools which can be used to explore these.
+This can serve as an introduction and a review of testing options but it also provides strategies for more thorough genetic analysis as well as services which provide a wider opportunity for discovering matches and tools which can be used to explore these.

 Please leave your comments and question regarding DNA services, testing and analysis here or at our blog page and we will get back to you as appropriate.

 If you found this article interesting and would like to share with family on social media, please click below and spread the word.